 Medicare Supplements, or Medigap Plans, are the coverage you can purchase in addition to Medicare.

-If you’re like me, you would want some protection to limit your exposure to the ever-increasing medical costs.
+It’s important to have some protection to limit your exposure to ever-increasing medical costs.

 Medicare Supplements are the best way you can do this.